Takshika/Using_Helm_with_Jenkins/README.md

-#   Using_Helm_with_Jenkins
-I have divided Jenkins stages into 3 stage one for downloading promitor repos, other for installing and final stage for checking the pods.

 # 🚀 Using Helm with Jenkins for Promitor Deployment

 This project demonstrates how to automate the deployment of [Promitor](https://github.com/tomkerkhove/promitor) using Jenkins and Helm.
 Promitor is an open-source tool that scrapes Azure Monitor metrics and exposes them to Prometheus.